patrickstuedi/incubator-crail-website/site/_posts/blog/2019-03-07-deployment.md

 <div style="text-align: justify">
 <p>
 In this blog we discussed varios configuration options for deploying disaggrated storage using Crail.
-The key observation is that Crail permits each storage tier to be configured seperately and, thus, enables mixing standard non-disaggregated storage tiers with disaggregated storage tiers.
+One key observation is that Crail permits each storage tier to be configured seperately and, thus, enables mixing standard non-disaggregated storage tiers with disaggregated storage tiers.
  </p>
  </div>